Berestechko: Population development

+Ethnic groups and languages

+As of the 2001 Ukrainian census, Berestechko had a population of 1,863 inhabitants.
+The ethnic and linguitic composition of the local population according to the census was as follows:

 Transport and Infrastructure

 Transport

 Berestechko is located 25 km southeast of the railway station Horokhiv, on the Lviv railway.
 The closest major roads are European route E40, Highway M19, and Highway H17, all approximately situated within 40 km of the town.
 A local bus operates here, offering connections with local towns and also a connection to Kyiv.

 Education

 Berestechko has a secondary school, a vocational school, a hospital, a psycho-neurological boarding school, a library, a house of culture, a cinema and a schoolboy's house.
 There is a music school on Naberezhna Street.
 It was previously a synagogue and the building is strictly protected by the state as a historical monument.